A martingale approach to noncommutative stochastic calculus: Preliminaries

-\begin{rem} The convention $L^{\infty}(\cA,\E) = \cA$ is conceptually inappropriate when $\cA$ is not a von Neumann algebra, as we see in Remark \ref{rem.Linfty}, but it makes the notation in the present paper work much better. \end{rem}
+\begin{rem} The convention $L^{\infty}(\cA,\E) = \cA$ is conceptually inappropriate when $\cA$ is not a von Neumann algebra, as we observe in Remark \ref{rem.Linfty} below, but it makes the notation in the present paper work much~better. \end{rem}